gacela-project/gacela-project.com/content/_index.md

     </span>
 </div>

-### Extra Modules

-- [Router](https://github.com/gacela-project/router): A minimalistic HTTP router.
-- [Container](https://github.com/gacela-project/container): A minimalistic container dependency.

-### Templates

-- [API skeleton](https://github.com/gacela-project/api-skeleton): A skeleton to build an API using Gacela.

 ### Examples

 You can see an example of a module using Gacela in this [repository](https://github.com/gacela-project/gacela-example).

 See how Gacela works with **Symfony**, **Laravel** or [other frameworks](/docs/other-frameworks/).

-## Community

-We have a community forum where you can get the latest news and openly ask any of your questions to help spread the knowledge in the <a href="https://commercequest.space/categories/gacela-project?utm_campaign=gacela&utm_medium=website&utm_source=gacela-project" target="_blank">
-commercequest.space</a>

 ---